 In PROC OPTNET, you can invoke the transitive closure algorithm by using the TRANSITIVE_CLOSURE statement.
-The options for this statement are described in the section "TRANSITIVE_CLOSURE Statement" on page 30.
+The options for this statement are described in the section "TRANSITIVE_CLOSURE Statement" on page 26.

-The results for the transitive closure algorithm are written to the output data set that is specified in the OUT= option in the TRANSITIVE_CLOSURE statement.
+The results of the transitive closure algorithm are written to the output data set that is specified in the OUT= option in the TRANSITIVE_CLOSURE statement.
 The links that define the transitive closure are listed in the output data set with variable names from and to.

 The transitive closure algorithm reports status information in a macro variable called OROPT-NET_TRANSCL.
-See the section "Macro Variable OROPTNET_TRANSCL" on page 104 for more information about this macro variable.
+For more information about this macro variable, see the section "Macro Variable OROPTNET_TRANSCL" on page 102.